giantswarm/docs/src/content/getting-started/provision-your-first-workload-cluster/_index.md

 {{< /tab >}}
 {{< tab id="nodepool-capi" for-impl="capi_any">}}

-This is not needed for CAPI.
+This isn't needed for CAPI.
 The `nodePools` value in the cluster app has a default.
 For example, see [nodePools configuration for cluster-aws](https://github.com/giantswarm/cluster-aws/blob/master/helm/cluster-aws/README.md#node-pools) when using the CAPA-based product (AWS cloud).

 {{< /tab >}}
 {{< /tabs >}}